cpvalente/ontime/docs/agent-guides/domain-invariants.md

 - Avoid duplicate listeners, notifications, invalidations, lifecycle effects.
 - Reconnect/refetch must converge on authoritative state.
 - Align query keys and websocket refetch keys with the changed resource.
+- The server publishes the clock every second regardless of playback.
+Clients treat longer silence as a dropped connection, so never make that publication conditional.

 ## Timers